MicrosoftDocs/dynamics-365-ai/ai-docs/sales/dynamics365-sales-insights-app.md

 -	View and understand individual sale rep’s conversation style, sales pipeline, customer sentiment, insights, and call history.
 To learn more, View and understand seller details<link will be added Seller details>

--	View who are your team members.
+-	View insights on the status of your current sales period such as the sum of actual revenue, total estimated revenues, total deals won, and the average revenue generated.

 **As a seller, you can**

 -	View your conversation insights, customer sentiment, conversations style, sales pipeline, and call history.
 To learn more, View and understand seller details<link will be added Seller details>

-**As a sales manager/administrator, you can**
+**As a administrator, you can**

 -	Configure tracker keywords and competitors that you want to track for your team’s calls with customers.
 To learn more, see [Configure keywords and competitors to track](configure-keywords-competitors.md).

+    > [!NOTE]
+    > Sales managers can also configure tracker keywords and competitors where this configurations apply only to their team.

 -	Configure how long you want to retain or delete team’s or individual seller’s data from your organization.
 To learn more, see [Data retention and deletion through Privacy](data-retention-deletion-policy.md).

 -	Manage environments and configure call data.
+To learn more, see [Connect to Dynamics 365 for Sales environment](connect-dynamics365-sales-environment.md) and [Configure conversation intelligence to connect call data](configure-conversation-intelligence-call-data.md)

 -	Enable preview for natural language Q&A. To learn more, see [Enable preview features](enable-preview-features-sales-insights-app.md).

-> [!NOTE]
-> When you configure the Sales Insights application as an administrator, the configurations apply to the entire organization.
-When you configure the Sales Insights application as a manager, the configurations apply only to your team.

 The next sections describe: